-An MBA student analyzed this market for me in September 2006 by looking at sales on eBay, toy fairs, auction houses and other channels and came to the conclusion that is was valued at £310 million (around $627 million at the time).
-With hindsight the study missed some sub-markets which I would estimate would have added around 10% of the total market.
+An MBA student analyzed this market for me in September 2006 by looking at sales on eBay, toy fairs, auction houses, and other channels and came to the conclusion that it was valued at £310 million (around $627 million at the time).
+With hindsight, the study missed some sub-markets which I would estimate would have added around 10% of the total market.

 Collectible Models Sold in US Retail

-The NPD Group is a market research company which monitors consumer purchase data from over 165,000 stores worldwide.
-In 2012 they reported that Collectors bought around 15% of the total toys and models sold in monitored retail outlets in the US and that the total sales for these retailers was $23bn.
+The NPD Group is a market research company that monitors consumer purchase data from over 165,000 stores worldwide.
+In 2012 they reported that Collectors bought around 15% of the total toys and models sold in monitored retail outlets in the US and that the total sales for these retailers were $23bn.

 Beyond Collectible Toys & Models

 While I did most of my research on the Toys & Models markets I have also monitored literature on other types of collectibles and have created a Segment Map which calculates the annual spend as $200 billion (this excludes the value of Classic Cars).

 A few comments on the graph: